eaton-bob/hackaton/README.md

 ## Schedule

-Main event is from 9am to 6pm, participants are welcome to arrive earlier and leave at any time up to midnight.
+Main event is from 9am to 6pm, participants are welcome to arrive earlier.
 An access code will be provided.
 Refreshments and snacks will be provided.